inspec/inspec-aws/docs/resources/aws_lambda_event_source_mappings.md

 # aws\_lambda\_event\_source\_mappings

-Use the `aws_lambda_event_source_mappings` InSpec audit resource to test properties of a plural Lambda EventSourceMappings.
+Use the `aws_lambda_event_source_mappings` InSpec audit resource to test properties of multiple mappings between AWS event sources and AWS Lambda functions.

-The AWS::Lambda::EventSourceMapping resource creates a mapping between an event source and an AWS Lambda function.
+The `AWS::Lambda::EventSourceMapping` resource creates a mapping between an event source and an AWS Lambda function.
 Lambda reads items from the event source and triggers the function.

 ## Syntax

-Ensure that an uuid exists.
+Ensure that a mapping exists.

     describe aws_lambda_event_source_mappings do
       it { should exist }